mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 Depending on how you count, I either published 9 or 13 blog posts in 2019.
 I had nine separate updates to my blog, but one of them was [a five-part series on hiring content writers](/hiring-content-writers/).

 ### Gain comfort with a JavaScript framework (e.g., [Vue](https://vuejs.org/), [Angular](https://angular.io/), [React](https://reactjs.org/)).

 **Grade**: A

+I'm not a Vue expert, but I'm "conversational" and can build sites quickly without getting stuck on the framework itself.
+After years of banging my head against the wall trying to use Angular, I'm happy to have finally switched over to a framework that feels appropriate for solo developers.

 ## Raise prices, even if nobody's buying